felixnorden/moppepojkar/documentation/half-way-reflection.md

 ## Retrospectives

-Retrospectives quickly developed a good structure early on and we feel like this part of SCRUM is the part that is showing best results.
+Retrospectives developed a good structure early on and we feel like this part of SCRUM is the part that is showing the best results.
 The methodology emerged within the group in a natural fashion, which implies that all members of the group has the same appreciation of having retrospectives.
 A lot of good topics about the atmosphere in the group have been brought up, which has cascaded into a lot of discussion and reflection regarding the communication in and between the smaller teams.

 ### The grand conflict